Data Contract

 Data contract pattern

-To avoid moving data during upgrades of smart contracts, the data store is isolated from the rest of the code.
+To avoid moving data during upgrades of smart contracts logic, the data store is isolated from the rest of the code.
 The data contract could try to abstract away from much of the application-specific data representations and manipulations.
 For example, rather than supporting specific data types, a data contract could use loosely typed flat data structures.
 The more generic and flexible the data structure, it could be used by all the other logic smart contracts and is unlikely to require changes in the future.
 One example of a generic data structure is a hash map or key-value store.

 Benefits